All GLP-1 medications from licensed 503A pharmacies Browse Products

 Does the type of protein matter, or is total grams all that counts?

 Both quantity and quality matter.
-Animal proteins like chicken, fish, eggs, and dairy are "complete" proteins containing all essential amino acids.
+Animal proteins like chicken, fish, eggs, and dairy are "complete" proteins containing all important amino acids.
 Plant proteins can work too, but you typically need to combine sources (like beans and rice) to get the full amino acid profile.
 Leucine, found abundantly in whey protein, is especially important for muscle preservation.

 Should I use protein supplements or get all my protein from food?